Acura Extended Warranty: Cost, Coverage and Plans

 Another reviewer summarized Acura ownership this way: “Supposed to be a luxury sedan.
 Drives good, rides average.
 But malfunction prone.”

-If and when things go wrong, RepairPal data suggests Acuras only cost $501 per year in maintenance and repairs, though, compared with the $652 average across brands.
+If and when things go wrong, Acuras only cost around $501 per year in maintenance and repairs, according to RepairPal data from 2019.
+When adjusted for inflation, this is about $697 per year.
+Compared with the industry average of $907 across brands, the cost is considerably less.

-Circling back, the quotes for our Acura Care VSCs were between $521 and $788 per year of added coverage, with a $100 deductible to boot.
-Considering that estimated repair costs are under $501 per year (that figure includes scheduled maintenance and unscheduled repairs), an Acura Care VSC doesn’t appear to be an essential purchase.
-(Unless you just want protection from an unlikely but catastrophic repair, like an engine or transmission replacement.)
+Again, we were quoted between $521 and $788 per year of Acura Care VSC coverage, with a $100 deductible to boot.
+Considering that estimated repair costs — including scheduled maintenance and unscheduled repairs — are around that price, an Acura Care VSC may not be an essential purchase (unless you just want protection from an unlikely but catastrophic repair, like an engine or transmission replacement).

 That doesn’t mean all extended auto warranties aren’t worth it, though.
-Different warranty companies offer different coverages at different prices, so you might be able to get a better deal on an extended warranty if you shop around with the best extended warranty companies and get multiple quotes for your vehicle.
-That way, you know you’re getting a relatively good deal.
+Warranty companies offer different coverages at different prices, so you might be able to get a better deal on an extended warranty if you shop around with the best extended warranty companies and get multiple quotes for your vehicle.

 » MORE: How to choose an extended car warranty